gregorybel/combo-pairing/README.md

 - reboot
 - reenable BT on phone 2
-- Into the BT stettings, you should see as device "SpiritCombo"
+- Into the BT stettings, you should see a new device "SpiritCombo"
 - Kill ruffy
 - copy /data/data/org.monkey.d.ruffy.ruffy/shared_prefs/pumpdata.xml on phone 2
 - Open ruffy and click "connect"